Many airline credit cards cost less than $100 per year, but not this one. Is Citibank’s American Airlines Executive card worth the $450 price tag?

-This is the highest tier available in the AAdvantage card series and it’s a whopping $355 more than the next tier down (which is the Platinum Select AAdvantage World MasterCard that’s $95 annually).
+This is the highest tier available in the AAdvantage card series and it’s a whopping $355 more than the next tier down — the Platinum Select AAdvantage World MasterCard, which has an annual fee of $95.

-So if you’re paying over four times more for the Citi Executive AAdvantage, are you really getting four times the benefit value?
-This review compares them both side by side.
+So if you’re paying roughly four times more for the Citi Executive AAdvantage, are you really getting four times the benefit value?
+This review compares these cards side by side.

 Citi ExecutiveSM / AAdvantage® World EliteTM MasterCard®